ographiesresearch/urbanplanR/README.md

 + **states – string** \
 Two-character abbreviation of state of interest.
 Currently, only one state is supported at a time, which might create analytical issues for places at the border.
 + **placename – string** \
-Name of place(s) (i.e., municipality) of interest.
+_Optional._ Name of place(s) (i.e., municipality) of interest.
 It/they must be in the state given in ‘states’.
 Can be a list.
 + **crs – integer** \
 Coordinate reference system EPSG code.
 + **census_unit – string** \